La Voz (Mexican TV series) season 9

 The ninth season of La Voz premiered on June 2, 2020, on Azteca Uno.
-Ricardo Montaner and Belinda returned for their second season as coaches.
-Meanwhile, María José and Christian Nodal joined the panel replacing Yahir and Lupillo Rivera.
-Last season's host Jimena Pérez was replaced by Eddy Vilard and Sofía Aragón.
+Ricardo Montaner and Belinda returned as coaches for their second season, while María José and Christian Nodal joined the panel, replacing Yahir and Lupillo Rivera.
+Jimena Pérez, the host from the previous season, was replaced by Eddy Vilard and Sofía Aragón.

-This season was originally scheduled for March 30, 2020 but due to the COVID-19 pandemic, TV Azteca announced that the show was postponed until further notice to protect everyone's health.
-It was later announced the date was moved to June 2.
+Originally scheduled for March 30, 2020, the season was postponed due to the COVID-19 pandemic.
+TV Azteca announced that the show was postponed until further notice to protect everyone's health.
+It was later announced that the new date would be June 2.

-The block button returned for this season, this button is used when a coach wants to prevent another coach from getting an artist they like.
-Each coach had two block opportunities through the whole blind auditions.
-This feature was first and last seen in the seventh season, which was produced by Televisa.
+The block button returned for this season, allowing coaches to prevent another coach from selecting an artist they like.
+Each coach had two block opportunities during the blind auditions.
+This feature was first introduced in the seventh season produced by Televisa.

-On Monday, August 31, 2020, Fernando Sujo was announced the winner and crowned La Voz México 2020, alongside his coach Christian Nodal.
-With Nodal's win, this makes him the youngest winning coach throughout the entire The Voice franchise.
+On Monday, August 31, 2020, Fernando Sujo was announced as the winner and crowned La Voz México 2020, along with his coach Christian Nodal.
+Nodal's win also makes him the youngest winning coach in the entire history of The Voice franchise.

 Coaches

-On January 21, 2020, TV Azteca officially confirmed that Ricardo Montaner and Belinda would be returning for their second season as coaches, with new coaches María José and Christian Nodal.
-With Nodal joining as a coach, this made him the youngest coach throughout the whole The Voice franchise, beating Tini Stoessel from La Voz Argentina.
+On January 21, 2020, TV Azteca officially confirmed the return of Ricardo Montaner and Belinda as coaches for their second season, along with new coaches María José and Christian Nodal.
+Nodal's inclusion as a coach made him the youngest coach in the history of The Voice franchise, surpassing Tini Stoessel from La Voz Argentina.

-For the second season in the row, no advisors were present for neither the Knockout or Battle Rounds.
+Similar to the previous season, there were no advisors present for either the Knockout or Battle Rounds.
+This continued the trend of not having advisors for those rounds.